© 2012-2020 guy leblanc all rights reserved

 Oak wilt is a very complex disease.
 This information is only intended to address how oak pruning impacts the spread of the disease.
 Central Texas is considered the area most

 seriously affected in the United States.
-This is due in large part to the extreme prevalence of live oaks here, and the propensity for root grafting which this species has.
-It has been recognized by researchers and expert arborists that the vast majority of the spread of oak wilt occurs undeground, from live oak to live oak, through these grafts.
+This is due in large part to the prevalence of live oaks here, and the propensity for root grafting which this species has.
+It has been recognized by researchers and expert arborists that the vast majority of the spread of oak wilt occurs underground, from live oak to live oak, through these grafts.
 New infection centers can become established when spores are carried to fresh, unpainted wounds on healthy oaks.
+In Texas, these spores only come from red oaks, which create spores on what are called fungal mats.

 In an attempt to suppress the disease, various government agencies have published overly simplified recommendations which have unfortunately been misinterpreted over the years.
-In order to correct this, Guy organized a group of representatives from the International Society of Arboriculture, the Texas Forest Service, and the Texas AgriLife Extension Service which co-published in 2011 modified guidelines for oak pruning.
+In order to correct this, Guy organized a group of representatives from the International Society of Arboriculture, the Texas Forest Service, and the Texas AgriLife Extension Service which in 2011 co-published in these guidelines for oak pruning.

-- There are many sources of wounds that can potentially be an invasion point for the oak wilt fungus, including construction, wind, hail and animals such as birds, squirrels and insects.
+- There are many sources of wounds that can potentially be an invasion point for the oak wilt fungus, including construction damage, wind, hail, rubbing branches, and animals such as birds, squirrels and insects.
 All of these are the source of literally thousands of wounds, very often in the spring.
 If oak wilt was as virulent as the general public often thinks, we would probably have few oaks left by now.

 - Although there is a recognized increase in susceptibility in the spring, branches that are at risk of rubbing against buildings or against each other, or being hit by vehicles should be removed as soon as they are found, regardless of the time of year, as stated in the new guidelines.
 This is because when done properly, removing such branches probably reduces oak wilt risk.